Symphonym/Saurobyte/README.md

 * Config files in Lua (loading/saving)
 * R*-trees for spatial partitioning
 * 3D audio using OpenAL
+* Global messaging system using the subscriber pattern

 ## Dependencies
 Saurobyte depends on a few other libraries as well, which are dynamically linked to make